openbikesensor/OpenBikeSensor_StyleGuide/Logo_Logogramm/README.md

 In the Logo the gylphs are stretched like one might know it from the signage painted directly on the tarmac, e.g. the bus or taxi lanes.
 The three words, arranged in lanes, are put into a square as a reference to the boxy appearance of the sensor itself.
 The space that remains in this tight situation is filled up by the lines that mark the distance.

-### How to use it
+### When and how to use it

-The logo is quite solid, but don't stretch it (since it is already stretched by design).
-Feel free to give it any color you want.
+Building on the honorous creative commonse licence, Lukas contributed to the project, you can build your own design.
+Please make sure to follow the general rules and guidelines the community provides for the project.

+The current version you can find in the respective repository via <a href="https://github.com/openbikesensor/OpenBikeSensor_StyleGuide/tree/main/_Style-Guide" alt="OpenBikeSensor Style Guide (Gestaltungsrichtlinien)" rel="noopener noreferrer nofollow">OpenBikeSensor Style Guide</a>.

 There are some files provided that might fit the regular needs.
 In case you need any other file please rework it, but keep the appearance as close as possible to the original.